Mario Hieblinger: Club career

 Born in Mistelbach, Lower Austria, Hieblinger began his football career at SV Stockerau.
 His first professional contract was signed with VfB Admira Wacker Mödling, from where he moved to SV Austria Salzburg.
 After receiving limited playing time, he moved to the former Salzburg satellite club BSV Bad Bleiberg in the Austrian Football second division.
 After good performances, Hieblinger moved to FC Kärnten in the Austrian Bundesliga.
 While at Klagenfurt, Hieblinger became an international for Austria.
 Following FC Kärnten's relegation in 2004, he stayed with the Carinthians for one more year.

 In the summer of 2005, Hieblinger was brought by Walter Schachner as a replacement for Mario Tokić to Grazer AK, but failed to meet high expectations.
-Therefore, during the summer transfer window of 2006, Hieblinger moved to newly promoted Greek club Ergotelis in the Greek Superleague.
+Therefore, during the summer transfer window of 2006, Hieblinger moved to newly promoted Greek club Ergotelis in the Greek Super League.
 During his time with Ergotelis, Hieblinger developed into a key player and one of the captains of the Cretans, and was considered among the best defenders in the league.
 In 2011, Hieblinger extended his contract with the club until June 2013.
-He made 149 league appearances for Ergotelis during a six-year span, all in the Greek Superleague, which makes him the player with the most caps in top-flight for the Cretan club (and third overall in professional league appearances, tied with former teammate Diego Romano).
+He made 149 league appearances for Ergotelis during a six-year span, all in the Super League, which makes him the player with the most caps in top-flight for the Cretan club (and third overall in professional league appearances, tied with former teammate Diego Romano).

 In the summer of 2012, following Ergotelis' relegation to the Football League, Hieblinger moved back home to LASK Linz.